13sauca13/Cyberops-associate/README.md

 IPv6 addresses are 128 bits in length and written as a string of hexadecimal values.
 Every four bits is represented by a single hexadecimal digit; for a total of 32 hexadecimal values.
 + Rule 1: Omit leading zeros
 + Rule 2: Double colon ( :: *can be used to replace any single or contiguous string of one or more 16-bit hexet of all zeros*)

+The prefix length can range from 0 to 128.
+The recommended IPv6 prefix length for LANs and most other types of networks is /64. t is strongly recommended to use a 64-bit Interface ID for most networks.
+This is because stateless address autoconfiguration (SLAAC) uses 64 bits for the Interface ID.
+It also makes subnetting easier to create and manage.

+## 7. Connectivity verification

+### 7.1 ICMP
+ICMP messages common to both ICMPv4 and ICMPv6 include:
++ Host confirmation
++  Destination or Service Unreachable (Codes: 0-Net Unreachable, 1-Host unreachable, 2-Protocol unreachable, 3-Port unreachable)
++  Time exceeded
++  Route redirection

+ICMPv6 includes four new protocols as part of the Neighbor Discovery Protocol (ND or NDP).
++ Messaging between an IPv6 router and an IPv6 device:
+  + Router Solicitation (RS) message
+  + Router Advertisement (RA) message
++ Messaging between IPv6 devices:
+  + Neighbor Solicitation (NS) message
+  + Neighbor Advertisement (NA) message

+With these messages we have three cases:
++ Router solicitation: RA are sent by routers using SLAAC.
+When a host is configured to obtain info usin SLAAC, it will send an RS requesting an RA.
++ Address resolution: **COMPLETAR**
++ Duplicate Address Detection (DAD)

+### 7.2 Ping and Traceroute Utilities
++ Ping the loopback: This simply tests IP down through the network layer of IP.
+An error message indicates that TCP/IP is not operational on the host.
++ Ping the Default Gateway: Test the ability of a host to communicate on the local network.
++ Ping a Remote Host: Test the ability of a local host to communicate across an internetwork.
++ Traceroute (test the path): Using traceroute provides round-trip time for each hop along the path and indicates if a hop fails to respond.
+The round-trip time is the time a packet takes to reach the remote host and for the response from the host to return.
+An asterisk (*) is used to indicate a lost or unreplied packet.

+ICMP is encapsulated directly into IP packets.
+ICMP uses message codes to differentiate between different types of ICMP messages.
+These are some common message codes:
++ 0 – Echo reply (response to a ping)
++ 3 – Destination Unreachable
++ 5 – Redirect (use another route to your destination)
++ 8 – Echo request (for ping)
++ 11 – Time Exceeded (TTL became 0)

+As you will see later in the course, a cybersecurity analyst knows that the optional ICMP payload field can be used in an attack vector to exfiltrate data.

+:memo: